JulieMurray/buildr-documentation/user/pages/07.menus/03.accordion/docs.md

 - A traditional accordion menu which allows a single nested menu item to be open at a time.
 - Or a panel menu which allows multiple nested sub level items to be open at a time.

-In addition to the template settings below, the menu module needs a module class suffix of 'accordion' for the correct styling and javascript to be applied to the menu.
+In addition to the template settings below, the menu module needs a menu class suffix of 'zen-accordion' for the correct styling and javascript to be applied to the menu.

 ### Accordion settings